Fun with room for improvement

 The Feature from the Back Bay Lagoon

-So it was with high expectations that I made my annual winter jaunt home to visit the folks and play the new [mostly] permanent course there.
-Quite a # of holes are where I would sometimes come play safari/object DG.
+So with high expectations I made my annual winter jaunt home to visit the folks and play the new course there.

-Because its been a park for so long, there's mature pines, oaks, cypress, and sweetbay, with lots of grassy/sandy expanses and only several holes[most of this in the first 9] having enough surrounding vegetation to possibly necessitate disc-hunting.
+Because its been a park for so long, there's mature pines, oaks, cypress, and sweetbay, with lots of grassy/sandy expanses and only several holes[mostly the first 9] having enough surrounding vegetation to possibly necessitate disc-hunting.

-There's lots of water, with the pond and bays providing great risk, as you really don't want to wade in the soup of salt and fresh water, duck poop, storm runoff and residential and manufacturing effluvia.
-Only 2, 5, 9, and 16-20 are clear of the water.
+There's lots of water, with the pond and bays providing great risk, as you really don't want to wade in the stinking soup of salt and fresh water, duck poop, storm runoff and residential and manufacturing effluvia. #s 1, 3, and 10-15 all fly over water.

-An anomaly here is all the gradual elevation changes in the utterly flat topography of the coastal South.
+An anomaly here is almost constant gradual elevation change in the utterly flat topography of the coastal South, a result of heavy equipment landscaping by the Army Corp and Seabees back in the '30s.

 3 tees on every hole, with the long/short tees natural and sandy and the mids cement; the signs are substandard.